Identification and consistent estimation in source apportionment using geometry: Proofs

-Without loss of generality, take $H$ to be of full row rank.
-Combining the relations between $H$ and $G$ yields

-As $H$ is full row rank, $BA=I_K$, so $A$ is invertible and $A^{-1}=B$ has non-negative entries.
-A non-negative matrix with a non-negative inverse must be monomial \citep{berman_chapter_1979}, i.e. $A = P D$ with a permutation matrix $P$ and a positive diagonal matrix $D=\mbox{diag}(d_1,\ldots,d_K)$.
+If $H$ has full row rank, then $BA=I_K$, so $A$ is invertible with non-negative inverse $A^{-1}=B$.
+A non-negative matrix with a non-negative inverse must be monomial \citep{berman_chapter_1979}, i.e. $A = P D$ with a permutation matrix $P$ and a positive diagonal matrix $D$.
 Therefore, $G = A H = P D H$.
 After reordering rows (permuting sources) we may take $P=I_K$, giving $G = D H$ and thus $g_k = d_kh_k$.
 Each row of $G$ coincides with a row of $H$ up to a positive scalar.

 Taking expectations of $Y_i^\top = W_i^\top H = Z_i^\top G = Z_i^\top D H$ gives $\mathbb E(W_i^\top) H = \mathbb E(Z_i^\top) D H$.
 Since $H$ has full row rank, this implies $\mathbb E(W_i^\top) = \mathbb E(Z_i^\top) D$, so $\mu_k = d_k\eta_k$.
 Finally, establishing $\Psi = \Phi$. \end{proof}